 Most of the cities are connected by highway, so this is also the fastest way to get from one place to another.

 For example, if you want to travel from Zagreb to Split, you will get there in around four hours if you drive.
 However, if you take the bus, that journey could last anywhere from 5 hours (if you take the night bus) to nine hours during the day.

 So, if you’re staying in Croatia for a while and you want to explore as many cities as possible, your best bet is to rent a car.

-If you only want to visit one or two cities, other than the one you are staying in, it’s probably not worth it to rent a car.
-In such cases you’re better off taking the bus – you can travel to all the bigger cities, and even the popular tourist spots like Plitvice Lakes or Krka National Park, by bus.
+If you only want to visit one or two cities, other than the one you are staying in, renting a car is probably not worth it.
+In that case, you’re better off taking the bus.
+You can travel to all the bigger cities, and even the popular tourist spots like Plitvice Lakes or Krka National Park, by bus.

 Additionally, if you’re staying within Zagreb, you can always use their car-sharing service, Spin City.
 You’ll find these cars in various parking lots throughout Zagreb, and you can unlock them with your phone.
 They charge you by the minute, and you have to return the car in one of the indicated Spin City zones.
 If you want to go to Varaždin or Sisak for a short day trip then this is probably the most convenient and efficient way to do it.

 I hope this article has given you a good idea of where to go in Croatia and how to get around.
 Croatia is a beautiful country and I am sure you will love it as much as I do!

 - A Perfect Montenegro Road Trip – Croatia is an ideal starting point for this

 - Why Visit Montenegro?
 A Guide to Where to Go in Montenegro & What to Do